gdavidbutler/pthreadChannel/README.md

 Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.
 (See [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory).)

+NOTE: These implementations preallocate heap with a maximum size to provide [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) semantics.

-A statically sized Channel FIFO Store implementation is provided.
+A maximum sized Channel FIFO Store implementation is provided.
 When a context is created, a size is allocated.

-A dynamically sized Channel FIFO Store implementation is provided.
+A maximum sized, latency sensitive, Channel FIFO Store implementation is provided.
 When a context is created, a maximum is allocated and starts at initial.
 To balance latency and efficiency size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Gets, the size is decremented.